Smukul/SpringBootRestWebServices/readMe.md

 internationalization -  Internationalization is the process of designing a software application so that it can potentially be adapted to various languages and regions without engineering changes

 Swagger API - Swagger used to create the REST API documentation

+Added the example to filter the parameter from REST API response

+Added the examples - How to matain REST API versioning.
+There are different ways to maintin it. like using URIs, Using version Paramters, Using Headers and using the Accept Header.